 All-Foam Mattresses: Instead of coils, these mattresses use either latex or viscoelastic memory foam cores as the support system.

-A platform bed frame (like the Highrise HD and Neeva Platform Bed Frame), eliminates the need for a box spring because it provides a supportive base for your mattress.
+A platform bed frame (like the Neeva Modern), eliminates the need for a box spring because it provides a supportive base for your mattress.
 It is a cost-saving option that is much easier to move than a box spring while providing space for storage under your bed.
 Box springs are essentially a wooden box covered in material designed to support your mattress.
 A bed frame provides the same option with a different look and feel.
 Our platform bed frames are durable because they are built to hold up to 2500 pounds of weight.
-Stop in to see them for yourself.
 A basic bed frame (featured in the video below) is designed to be placed under a box spring.

 Do you wear underwear?
 Like underwear protects your clothing, a mattress protector protects your mattress, which is an important step in keeping it with you for many years to come.
 Here's how a protector works: